XiaoGeNintendo/OC-Database/README.md

     name: "Test Event", //required
     start: 1.114, //required in timestamp.
 Start time of this event.
     end: 2.114, //Not required.
 End time of this event.
 Default to be start time.
+    arc: "testArc", //Not required.
+The arc id(aka. chapters/main parts/big era/series) this event belongs in
     desc: "This is a test event that occurs on the 1st year.", //required, description.
 DOES NOT NEED TEMPLATE STRING
     participant: [ //required. use id
         "hikari",